denten-books/plain-text/40-screen.md

 When we constrict the image-search to the twenty-first century, we see these cool-blue images give way to a more varied palette: bright prime greens, yellows, and reds in retro-geometric pixelated shapes.
-Pixels take the place of numbers here---not the small, invisible pixels of contemporary computer screens, but the large and boxy pixels that by their pronounced boxiness flaunt their digital being.
+Pixels take place of numbers here---not the small, invisible pixels of contemporary computer screens, but the large and boxy pixels that by their pronounced boxiness flaunt their digital being.
 These images allude to a time when pixels really did stand out as individual units, when technology was not refined enough to